marekhudyma/marekhudyma.github.io/_posts/2019-01-01-java-9-new-features.md

 ### or() method

-Java 9 introduces the `or() method` that returns another Optional lazily if our Optional is empty.
+Java 9 introduces the `or() method` which returns another Optional lazily if our Optional is empty.
 If our first Optional has a defined value, the lambda passed to the or() method will not be invoked, and value will not be calculated and returned.
 ```java
 Optional<String> optional1 = Optional.of("text1");